 • Wedged between the world-class resort towns of Vail to the east and Beaver Creek to the west, the high-altitude town of Minturn finds itself in a unique position.
 It is a far cry from a resort town, but has certainly found its niche solidly in the quaintness of mountain life.
 There are no high-dollar spas or multimillion dollar restaurants here, just pure, simple Colorado.
 Nearby, the town of Vail lays claim to the Colorado Ski & Snowboard Museum, which was created in tribute to the multitude of talented individuals who have taken to the slopes.

 • Cross-country ski trails abound here.
 Try the 11-mile Shine Pass route — one of Colorado's top spots for spring wildflower viewing, including rosy paintbrush and lupine.
 And when the snow melts, you can drive or mountain bike this same lofty road.
 Either way, you'll be treated to phenomenal views of 14,005-foot Mount of the Holy Cross.
 If you're in search of trout fishing, you'll find numerous mountain lakes in the area.
 Consider dropping a line at Missouri Lake, the closest lake to Red Cliff.

 • At an altitude of 10,521 feet, Leadville is the highest incorporated city in the United States.
 Built on the shoulders of the silver boom, Leadville has a number of historic structures peppered throughout its quaint downtown.
 Of these sites, the still-functioning Tabor Opera House is perhaps the most well-known and visited.
-There's also the National Mining Museum, celebrates the town's silver-boom past and shows what life was like for the state's mining pioneers, and the historic Delaware Hotel, a Victorian-era gem that's earned the nickname "a museum with pillows."
+There's also the National Mining Museum, which celebrates the town's silver-boom past and shows what life was like for the state's mining pioneers, and the historic Delaware Hotel, a Victorian-era gem that's earned the nickname "a museum with pillows."
 If grandiose nature inspires you, just take a look around — the town is surrounded by five peaks that tower more than 14,000 feet: Mount Elbert (14,440 feet), Mount Massive (14,421 feet), Mount Democrat (14,148 feet), Mount Sherman (14,036 feet) and Mount Bross (14,172 feet).